-Bedrooms -Pillows (extra pillows if required, otherwise 2 to each person) Quilts and covers, bed linen.
+Pillows (extra pillows if required, otherwise 2 per person) quilts and bed linen.

-Not provided are:- Towels, beach towels, hand towels, flannels.
+Not provided:- Towels, beach towels, hand towels, flannels.

-Hi, I'm Natalie.
-I live a kilometre away from No 2 with my husband Tony and our 2 daughters.
-We have lived full time in Apremont since August 2015 and spent a happy 18 months in No 2 before buying a bungalow nearby.
-I am a qualified beautician and also have many years experience in the leisure industry.
+Hello I'm Natalie.
+I live a short distance from Maison Bleu with my husband Tony and our 2 daughters.
+We have lived full time in Apremont since August 2015 and spent a happy 18 months at Maison Bleu before moving nearby.
+Iam a qualified beautician and also have many years experience in the leisure industry.
 Tony is a retired cop who now enjoys DIY.
-I speak French (Tony tries to) our youngest daughter is fluent and goes to a local college.
-Our eldest is at University studying Economics and French.
+We both really want to ensure you have a great stay with us and will do all we reasonably can to assist any time.
+I speak fluent French

 |Year property purchased||2008|

-Whilst living in No 2 it was nice to be living right in the heart of the village and near to our daughters' school.
+Whilst living in the house it was nice to be living right in the heart of the village and near to our daughters' school.
 You get a good sense of community.
 From late September through to April/May time it is quite quiet around here which suits some.
 It all depends on what you're after.

-Just a 5 minute walk from No 2.
+Just a 5 minute walk from the property.
 Popular in the summer for bathing, having a picnic, or just relaxing on the man-made sandy beach.
 7.5km in length, you can hire boats to explore its beauty, enjoy water sports or fishing.
 The Cabannon resturant is near to the beach area.
 The location is patrolled by life guards in the summer season.

 The 16th century Château d' Apremont is the dominant feature of the village and worth a visit along with the local Water tower which has a lift that takes you up to 80 metres for panoramic views of the countryside.

-A number of parks for children and adults alike are within a reasonable car ride.
-For example we have been to the Atlantic Tobaggan at St Hilaire de Riez a couple of times and enjoyed both occasions.
+A number of parks for children and adults alike are within a reasonable traveling distance.
+For example, we have been to the Atlantic Toboggan at St Hilaire de Riez four times and enjoyed every occasion.

 Friends have told us its a fantastic experience.
 Apparently it's the second most visited park in France after Disneyland.
 Must get there soon ourselves.

-There are quite a few marked (Vendee Velo) cycle tracks in and around the nearby countryside, or like we do, you can take a leisurely ride through the quiet country lanes, or along miles of coastline.
+There are a number of 'Vendee Velo' cycle routes in and around the nearby countryside, or like we do, you can take a leisurely ride through the quiet country lanes, or along miles of coastline.